-By this Koute Freights of all descriptions can be forwarded to and from Philadelphia, New York, Boston or Baitmore, to and from any points on the Rail Roads of Ohio, Kentucky, Indiana, Illinois, Wisconsiu, Iowa, or Miscouri, by Rail Road direct.
+By this Route Freights of all descriptions can be forwarded to and from Philadelphia, New York, Boston or Baltimors, to and from any points on the Rail Roads of Ohio, Kentucky, Indiana, Illinois, Wisconsin, Iowa, or Missouri, by Rail Road direct.

-The Pennsylvania Rail Road also connects at Pittsburgh with Steamboats, by which Goods can be forwarded to any port on the Ohio, Muskingum, Kentucky, Tennessee, Camberland, Illinois, Misclesippi, Wisconsin, Miscouri, Kansus Arkansas and Red Rivers; and at Cleveland, Sandusky and Chicago with Steamers to all ports on the North-Western Lakes.

-Marchants and Shippers entrusting the transportation of their Freight to this Company, can rely withcomf eco on its speedy transit.

-This RATES OF FREIGHT to and from any point in the West by the Pennsylvania Rail Road are at all times as favorable as are charged by other R. R. Companies.
+The Pennsylvania Rail Road also connects at Pittsburgh with Steamboats, by which Goods can be forwarded to any port on the Ohio, Muskingum, Kentucky, Tennessee, Cumberland, Illinois, Mississippi, Wisconsin, Missouri, Kansas Arkansas and Red Rivers; and at Cleveland, Sandusky and Chicago with Steamers to at Oleveland, Sandusky and Chicago with Steamers to all ports on the North-Western Lakes.
+Alsochatts and Shippers entrusting the transporta-tion of their Freight to this Company, can rely with confi 'ence on its speedy transit.
+THE RATES OF FREIGHT to and from any point in the West by the Pennsylvania Rail Road are at all times as favorable as are charged by other R. R. Companies.